pauldzy/NHDPlus_Navigation_PG/doc/classic.md

 * Using the level path id of the largest hydrosequence, iterate again marking flowlines having the same level path as the previous largest hydrosequence and the same terminal path id as the start flowline.
 Limit again as appropriate by distance or flowline.
 Again note the largest hydrosequence and it's level path id values from the set.

-* If headwater or limiter is met, cease iteration.
+* If headwater, limiter, or VPU connection is met, cease iteration.
 Otherwise continue moving upwards by level path id.

-...
+* Check if navigation reached a VPU connection, if so then continue navigating up the precached VPU extensions.
+Add results into the final output.

 * Trim initial start flowline fmeasure value as needed accounting for the start measure.